Copypants/flapi/README.md

 });
 ```

-2 - Listen for an http request from flickr and respond
+Prepare to listen for an http request from flickr and respond with anything:
 ``` javascript
 var server = http.createServer(function(req, res){
   res.writeHead(200, {'Content-Type': 'text/plain'});